-Real-world emissions Euro V confirm the existing picture
+For real-world emissions of Euro V the existing picture of strong variation of emission performance is confirmed

 The three tested Euro V trucks, amongst which also two EEV's, showed a mixed performance with regard to the $NO_x$ emission.
 This is stereotypical for Euro V and EEV heavy-duty vehicles.